 WHAT IS PROSTATE CANCER?

 Prostate cancer is the cancer of the prostate gland.
-The prostate is a walnut-sized gland in between the bladder and the urethra that nourishes and transports sperm.
+The prostate is a walnut-sized gland in between the bladder and the urethra that produces the fluid that nourishes and transports sperm.
 Prostate cancer is the second most common cancer among men in Singapore.

 SYMPTOMS OF PROSTATE CANCER

-Early stage prostate cancer has few or no symptoms as the cancer develops slowly.
+Early-stage prostate cancer has few or no symptoms as the cancer develops relatively slowly.
 If symptoms appear, they may include difficulty in passing urine, burning sensation while urinating, blood in urine, loss of appetite and/or weight, and lower back pain.

 DIAGNOSING PROSTATE CANCER